-By Natalia Babenko, Shauneequa Owusu, and Spring Cutter
+By Natalia Babenko, Shauneequa Owusu & Spring Cutter

-The experience of aging is as diverse as the experience of every individual through their youth and early adult years.
-Counter to common misconceptions about diminishing quality of life, adults desire many of the same things in their later years as they do in their early lives — having purpose-driven work, vibrant social communities, continued learning, independence, and much more.
-Supporting older adults benefits society as a whole: older populations often provide vital caregiving supports, fulfill volunteering needs, facilitate community building, and provide opportunities for intergenerational relationships.
-As the fastest growing sector of the workforce, older adults are also essential to the health of our economy.
+The experience of aging is as diverse as the experience of individuals through their youth and early adult years.
+Counter to common misconceptions about diminishing quality of life, adults desire many of the same things in their later years as they do in their early lives: purpose-driven work, vibrant social communities, continued learning, independence, and much more.
+Supporting older adults benefits society as a whole; older populations often provide vital caregiving support, fulfill volunteering needs, facilitate community building, and provide opportunities for intergenerational relationships.
+As the fastest-growing sector of the workforce, older adults are also essential to the health of our economy.

 Advancing Health Equity for Older Populations

 The current older population is the largest cohort of seniors the world has seen.
-By 2050, the number of adults in the United States aged 65 and older is expected to increase by 50%, and by 2034, older adults are projected to outnumber children under 18.
+By 2050, the number of US adults aged 65 and older is expected to increase by almost 50%, and by 2034, older adults are projected to outnumber children under 18 in the United States.
 This demographic shift presents a significant opportunity for policymakers and communities to redefine systems to better support older populations.

 A key part of this shift lies in addressing structural discrimination toward older adults — a macro-level driver of health inequities.
-Age-related discrimination, or ageism, results in limited access to resources, healthcare, and job opportunities.
-Ageism also has significant health implications: it is associated with a reduction in life expectancy by 7.5 years and profoundly impacts the mental health and well-being of older adults.
-Economically, ageism contributes to an estimated $850 billion in unrealized GDP due to the underemployment and involuntary retirement of older adults, in addition to $63 billion in excess annual healthcare costs associated with severe health conditions.
-Additionally, ageism has a compounding effect on marginalized groups, including those who are disabled; low-income; Black, indigenous, or other older adults of color (BIPOC), or are part of LGBTQ+ communities.
-Combating ageism is a key component of achieving health equity, and it has multi-tiered benefits for individuals as they age, our economy, and society as a whole.
+Age-related discrimination — ageism — results in limited access to resources, health care, and job opportunities.
+Ageism also has significant health implications; it is associated with a 7.5-year reduction in life expectancy and profoundly affects the mental health and well-being of older adults.
+Economically, ageism contributes to an estimated $850 billion in unrealized GDP due to underemployment and involuntary retirement of older adults, in addition to $63 billion in excess annual health care costs associated with severe health conditions.
+Additionally, ageism has a compounding effect on marginalized groups, including people who are disabled; have low income; are Black, indigenous, or other older adults of color (BIPOC); or are part of LGBTQ+ communities.
+Combating ageism is a key component of achieving health equity, and it has multi-tiered benefits for individuals as they age, for our economy, and for society as a whole.

-Health inequities can have a cumulative effect over the course of one’s life, which contributes to higher disparities in health and well-being for older people.
-This is particularly acute for older adults from historically and presently marginalized groups.
+Health inequities can have a cumulative effect over the course of a person’s life, which contributes to higher disparities in health and well-being for older people.
+Disparities are particularly acute for older adults from historically and currently marginalized groups.
 While law and policy have been central to creating today’s health disparities, those same tools can be used to create positive change.
 Strategic intervention using law and policy to address distributions of money, power, and resources can undo fundamental drivers of inequity so that older adults can live their fullest lives.

-Addressing the health inequities that older adults experience involves creating public policies that remove systemic obstacles, often called the social determinants of health (SDOH) — which are the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
-They have a significant impact on our ability to stay healthy as we age, and are key levers for advancing health equity.
-Recognizing the role that our social and physical environments play in how we age, in 2010 the World Health Organization (WHO) established the Global Network of Age-friendly Cities & Communities.
-This initiative focuses on action at the local level that fosters the full participation of older people in community life and promotes healthy and active ageing.
+Addressing the health inequities that older adults experience involves creating public policies that remove systemic obstacles and address the social determinants of health (SDOH) — the conditions in environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
+SDOH have a significant impact on our ability to stay healthy as we age and are key levers for advancing health equity.
+Recognizing the role that our social and physical environments play in how we age, in 2010 the World Health Organization (WHO) established the Global Network of Age-friendly Cities and Communities.
+This initiative focuses on action at the local level that fosters full participation of older people in community life and promotes healthy and active aging.
 The social determinants of health are an important part of this framework, mapping onto the domains of the Age-friendly City and Community initiative.

 A Shifting Federal Landscape